Frequently Asked Questions¶

 - How can I check what allocations I belong to?

-- Why do I get the following ‘LMOD’ error when I try to load slurm/summit?:
+Why do I get the following ‘LMOD’ error when I try to load a slurm module?:

-Lmod has detected the following error: The following module(s) are unknown: "slurm/summit"
+Lmod has detected the following error: The following module(s) are unknown: "slurm/alpine"

 - How do I install my own python library?

 - Why does my PetaLibrary allocation report less storage than I requested?

 I have a new phone.
 How do I move my Duo onto it?¶

 You can add a new device to your duo account by visiting https://duo.colorado.edu.
 After a CU authorization page you will be directed to a Duo authentication page.
 Ignore the Duo Push prompt and instead click “Add a new device”:

 Duo will then try to authenticate your account by push notification to verify your identity.
 Cancel this push notifcation…

 …and click on “Enter a Passcode”, or “Call Me”.